qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/workshop-overview.md

 ## Zoom

 * Please try to use Slack instead of Zoom chat.
-    * Ask questions on Slack.
+    * If you have a question during a presentation, please post on Slack.
 * Please mute when you are not speaking to minimize background noise.
 * If you feel comfortable doing so, please turn your cameras on!
 * We will use breakout rooms for group exercises / discussions.